manishjajoriya/Moctale_old/README.md

 # Moctale
-This project is not related to (Moctale.in)[moctale.in] and all the right of contain is hold by moctale.
+This project is not related to [Moctale.in](https://www.moctale.in) and all the right of contain is hold by moctale.

 ---
-## 📁 Project Strcutre
+## 📁 Project Structure
 ```
 app/
 ├── src/main/java/com/example/app